Children and young people have the right to help from an independent advocate in many situations – click here to find out more.

-Our Children and Young People’s Advocates Network seeks to uphold the legal and human rights of children and young people in England through promoting and supporting excellent advocacy.
+Our England-wide Children and Young People’s Advocates Network seeks to uphold the legal and human rights of children and young people through promoting and supporting excellent advocacy.
+We use legal education, peer-learning, and advocacy-focused resources to support and empower independent advocates in their work with and for children and young people.

 Join the Children and Young People’s Advocates Network